Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 Prerequisites: None

 Course Description: Total Wellness emphasizes the importance of knowledge, attitudes, and practices relating to an individual's overall health.
-It is a course designed to expose students to a broad range of issues and information relating to the dimensions of wellness that include physical, emotional, intellectual, spiritual, social, environmental, and financial wellness.
+It is a course designed to expose students to a broad range of issues and information relating to the dimensions of wellness including physical, emotional, intellectual, spiritual, social, environmental, and financial wellness.
 This course integrates the dimensions of wellness and fitness in both a classroom and exercise environment so that the student understands the lifelong effects of healthy lifestyle choices.
 Course topics include, but are not limited to cardiovascular health, nutrition, exercise prescription, stress reduction, disease prevention, financial readiness, and environmental responsibility.
 HLP1081C meets the International/Intercultural competency requirement.

 Saturday Afternoon: 12 p.m. - 2:45 p.m.